 - Move to a weekly schedule of baking once a week.

-The only risk with this is that if you don’t have an active starter to begin with, your starter could die out.
-So keep an eye on it and make sure you see some kind of activity throughout the week.
+There are a few risks with this method.
+If you don’t have an active starter to begin with, your starter could die out.
+It’s important to take good care of your starter since you’re dealing with much less of it, so keep an eye on it and make sure you see some kind of activity throughout the week.

 If you still have questions about reducing your Amish Friendship Bread starter or keeping less of it on hand, drop them below!